vvenla/trumponator/files/Report.md

 ## Project description

-Trumponator is a tool for predicting stock market development based on the tweets of a famous comedian Donald Trump.
+Trumponator is a tool for predicting stock market changes based on the twitter tweets of a famous comedian Donald Trump.
-We use advanced machine learning techniques like natural language processing to analyse the tweets and an artificial intelligence to predict how the stock markets will behave.
+We use advanced machine learning technique natural language processing to analyse the tweets and an artificial intelligence to predict how the stock markets will behave.

 ### Data

-Tweets of Donald Trump, preprocessed by removing special characters, punctuation and case specific stopwords.
+Twitter tweets of Donald Trump, preprocessed by removing special characters, punctuation and case specific stopwords.
 We access the tweets by Twitter API.

 Stock market information (timestamps, value) accessed through XXX -API